Use of a Perkins Informant to Get a Defendant’s Statements

 • Jailhouse informants are usually inmates who spoke to a target defendant directly or overheard them talking to another person.
 They are frequently called a “jailhouse snitch” and seek lenient treatment for their information.

-Generally, citizen informants are considered the most reliable sources of information than police confidential informants because they are not asking for anything in return.
+Generally, citizen informants are considered more reliable sources of information than police confidential informants because they are not asking for anything in return.
 However, prosecutors have obtained many convictions based on the testimony of police confidential informants.

 How Can a Criminal Defense Professional Help You?